Skip to main content

 Does my commercial auto policy automatically cover employees driving personal vehicles?

-No. A standard commercial auto policy only covers vehicles listed on the policy or vehicles that meet the coverage symbol definitions.
-If an employee uses their personal vehicle for any work-related purpose and causes an accident, their personal auto insurer may deny the claim.
-Without hired and non-owned auto (HNOA) coverage on your commercial policy, your business has no liability protection for that accident.
+Do not assume it does.
+A standard commercial auto policy may focus on vehicles listed on the policy or vehicles that meet the coverage symbol definitions.
+If an employee uses a personal vehicle for work and causes an accident, their personal auto carrier may question the business-use trip.
+Hired and non-owned auto (HNOA) should be reviewed before that situation turns into a claim dispute.

 Is uninsured motorist coverage required on commercial auto policies in Florida?

 Not automatically.
 Under Florida Statute 627.727, insurers must offer UM/UIM coverage on commercial auto policies, but the policyholder can reject it in writing.
-Many fleet managers decline UM/UIM to save on premium — but with an estimated 20% of Florida drivers lacking adequate insurance, this leaves your fleet exposed when an at-fault uninsured driver causes a serious accident.
+Many fleet managers decline UM/UIM to save on premium — but with approximately 20.6% of Florida drivers estimated uninsured in 2023, this leaves your fleet exposed when an at-fault uninsured driver causes a serious accident.

 What is the Drive Other Car endorsement and who needs it?